Plenaries at ESCAIDE 2024

 Plenary A: Prevention vs. Cure: what can we learn from cancer, crime and climate change?

 The debate between prevention and cure has long been discussed in the field of infectious diseases.
 The current paradigm places reactive medical treatment at the forefront of most research and financial investment, while public health emphasises the benefits of prioritising the prevention of avoidable illness and injury, thereby promoting better health and well-being for all.
-Lessons in prevention of infectious diseases can be learnt from both successes and failures in many fields: from non-communicable diseases, but also from engineering, gaming and gambling, climate change, and more.
+Lessons in prevention of infectious diseases can be learnt from both successes and failures in many fields – for instance cancer, crime and climate change.

-In this session, Chris Dye, Professor of epidemiology at the University of Oxford, will draw from the principles outlined in his recently published book The Great Health Dilemma – Is Prevention Better than Cure?
+In this session, Chris Dye, Professor of Epidemiology at the University of Oxford, will draw from the principles outlined in his recently published book Investing in Health and Wellbeing: When Prevention is Better than Cure (OUP 2024).
 Through a presentation of key lessons that he has identified in different areas, he will consider what we can learn from past achievements and failures, how we can apply these to the field of infectious diseases, and how to strike a better balance between prevention and cure.

 Chairs: Kateřina Šédová (Loono, Czechia), Henriette de Valk (Santé Publique France)